LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 	1. `bigger`: Type error on variable `a`.
 The condition experssion expect variable `a` has a boolean type.
 However, `b - a` infers that `a` should be an `int`.
 	2. `compose`: No error.
 	3. `reverse`: Error on second match case `(reverse t) :: h`.
-Reason: In the first case, we could infer the reverse function returns a `'a list` as a result.
+Reason: In the first matching case `[] => []`, we could infer the reverse function returns a `'a list` as a result.
 However, in the second case, `reverse t` will construct a list of list as a result, which will cause type result circularity.
 	4. `forall`: Error on `(p h) orelse b`.
 The result type for function `forall` expects `bool option` but that expression has type `bool`.
 	 </details>